A2va/VTP/README.md

 ## Utilisation

 ### Commands:
-`/function vtp:menu`: Displays brush options and how to get them `/function vtp:fixwater`: Filled with water a closed area of 30 * 30 around you
+`/function vtp:menu`: Displays brush options and how to get them\n `/function vtp:fixwater`: Filled with water a closed area of 30 * 30 around you

 `/trigger sphere set [Radius]`: Generates a sphere of the given radius centered on you